 - We rely on our channel partners to generate a substantial majority of our revenues.
 If these channel partners fail to perform or if we cannot enter into agreements with channel partners on favorable terms, our operating results could be significantly harmed. - We are materially dependent on the adoption of our solutions by both the industrial enterprise and public sector markets, and if end customers in those markets do not purchase our solutions, our revenues will be adversely impacted, and we may not be able to expand into other markets. - We participate in a competitive industry, which may become more competitive.
-Competitors with greater resources and significant experience in high-volume product manufacturing may be able to respond more quickly and cost-effectively than we can to new or emerging technologies and changes in customer requirements. - Defects in our products could reduce demand for our products and result in a loss of sales, delay in market acceptance and injury to our reputation, which would adversely impact our business.

-- If our business does not grow as we expect, or if we fail to manage our growth effectively, our operating results and business would suffer. - Our independent registered public accountants have identified two material weaknesses in our internal controls over financial reporting.
-If we are unable to remediate these material weaknesses, we may not be able to report our financial results accurately, prevent fraud or file our periodic reports as a public company in a timely manner.
+Competitors with greater resources and significant experience in high-volume product manufacturing may be able to respond more quickly and cost-effectively than we can to new or emerging technologies and changes in customer requirements. - Defects in our products could reduce demand for our products and result in a loss of sales, delay in market acceptance and injury to our reputation, which would adversely impact our business. - If our business does not grow as we expect, or if we fail to manage our growth effectively, our operating results and business would suffer. - We may not be able to continue to develop solutions to address user needs effectively in an industry characterized by ongoing change and rapid technological advances. - The markets for our devices and related accessories may not develop as quickly as we expect, or may not develop at all.
+Our dependence on our cellular carrier channel partners and their success in promoting Push to Talk over Cellular to their client base is key for the success of the business. - Our future success is dependent on our ability to create independent brand awareness for our company and products with end customers, and our inability to achieve such brand awareness could limit our prospects. - We are dependent on the continued services and performance of a concentrated group of senior management and other key personnel, the loss of any of whom could adversely impact our business. - We compete in a rapidly evolving market, and the failure to respond quickly and effectively to changing market requirements could cause our business and operating results to decline. - If we are unable to sell our solutions into new markets, our revenues may not grow. - If we are unable to attract, integrate and retain additional qualified personnel, including top technical talent, our business could be adversely impacted. - A security breach or other significant disruption of our information technology ("IT") systems or those of our partners, suppliers or manufacturers, caused by cyberattacks or other means, could have a negative impact on our operations, sales, and operating results. - We experience lengthy sales cycles for our products and the delay of an expected large order could result in a significant unexpected revenue shortfall.